KubaWoj666/KubaWoj666/README.md

     - B**ook library app** - REST API for online library.
 It supports authors of books and books resources including Oauth2 authentication (JWT Token).
     - S**ocial media app** - REST API for simple social media app it supports users, post, likes and comments, including Oauth2 authentication (JWT Token).
 - Django:
+    - **Meetup App** - This is my favorite.
+It has some cool features, and I had a lot of fun creating this app
+    - **To Do App** - Very nice app where you can create, uptade and deletr your tasks
-    - **News App** - Simple news application where user can upload his news
+    - **News App** - Simple news application where user can upload your news

 Python Practice